-Our Large File Sending service (called Cloudstor) is provided by AARNet.
+Our Large File Sending service (Cloudstor) is provided by AARNet.
 Cloudstor provides you with a secure way to share large files with anyone.
 Files can be accessed by recipients from anywhere they have an Internet connection.

 Once the file is uploaded each recipient is emailed a link so they can download it.
 The file remains available for 20 days.

 When a recipient downloads the file an email notification is sent to you (as the sender) and to the recipient.

 This service can also be used by non CSU staff to send you a file.
 You can grant them access by creating and sending them a Guest Voucher.

 The Large File Sending service provides a quick and easy solution for all of the following problems